International Mentor Program

 - Keeping in touch with instructors, coordinators, assistants in the student offices and the Mobility Department;

 - Participating and suggesting cultural events and free time activities (museums, sightseeing, trips, concerts, festivals, sporting events);

 - Helping the Mobility Department organize various events;

 - Sending your experiences and reporting any problems and to the Mobility Department.

-One MENTOR is in charge of 5-10 international students, and the MENTORS are also in touch with each other and the Mobility Department.
+One MENTOR is in charge of 5-10 international students, and the MENTORS are also in touch with each other and the International Education Office.
 They have to be in contact with students on a regular basis.

 Who are MENTORS and what are their responsibilities?

 - is a committed student of Óbuda University,

 - speaks English/other foreign language at a min.
 B2 level,

 - has great communication skills,